Skip to main content

 Starts the workflow when an external system sends an HTTP request to a unique URL.
 Useful for connecting with systems that support webhooks.
 Example: When Stripe sends a payment notification, when a form service submits data.

-AI Lookout
+AI Trigger

 Uses AI to monitor a condition and triggers when that condition is met.
 More flexible than rule-based triggers.
 Example: Trigger when an email appears urgent based on its content, not just keywords.